-And, adds Dr. George, “everyone should follow general precautions,” such as washing hands, do not touch face, eyes, nose or mouth.
+And, adds Dr. George, “Everyone should follow general precautions,” such as washing hands, not touching their faces, eyes, nose or mouth.

 P: What is a Coronavirus?

-A: Coronaviruses they are a large family of viruses that can cause everything from colds to pneumonia serious.
-Some point to your nose, so you get the cold and the irritated throat.
-Others, such as the new coronavirus that causes COVID-19, are adhere to cells in the lungs.
+A: Coronaviruses are a large family of viruses that can cause everything from colds to severe pneumonia.
+Some point to your nose, so you get a cold and a sore throat.
+Others, such as the new coronavirus that causes COVID-19, adhere to cells in the lungs.

 Q: What are the COVID-19 symptoms?

-A: Most of the people, about 80% or more, have mild symptoms similar to Seasonal cold or flu.
-Fever, cough, and shortness of breath can appear two to 14 days after infection.
-(An unpublished study suggests that the incubation period may last one more week).
-A little number of people develop severe pneumonia, and some become ill seriously.
+A: Most of the people, about 80% or more, have mild symptoms similar to a seasonal cold or flu.
+Fever, cough, and shortness of breath may appear two to 14 days after infection.
+(An unpublished study suggests that the incubation period may last an additional week).
+A small number of people develop severe pneumonia, and some become seriously ill.
 Some people who test positive for COVID-19 never get sick, but they can transmit the virus.

-A: Like the colds and seasonal flu, the new coronavirus spreads through the drops expelled when a person coughs or sneezes.
-People can contract the virus too when they touch a contaminated surface like a counter, handrails or doorknob and then touch your eyes, nose or mouth.
-Is little this virus is likely to survive on hard surfaces for a long time, although it is not clear how long, says Dr. Timothy Brewer, professor of epidemiology at the University of California, Los Angeles.
-The alcohol Isopropyl, hydrogen peroxide, and bleach can effectively kill viruses of surface in approximately one minute.
-Soap and water, as well as Disinfectants like Sanytol also work, although not as well.
+A: Like seasonal colds and flu, the new coronavirus spreads through the droplets thrown out when a person coughs or sneezes.
+People can also contract the virus when they touch a contaminated surface such as a counter, handrails or doorknob and then touch their eyes, nose or mouth.
+The virus is unlikely to survive on hard surfaces for a long time, although it is not clear how long, says Dr. Timothy Brewer, professor of epidemiology at the University of California, Los Angeles.
+Isopropyl alcohol, hydrogen peroxide, and bleach can effectively kill surface viruses in about one minute.
+Soap and water, as well as disinfectants like Sanytol, also work, although not as well.

 Q: Am I more likely to get COVID-19 if I have autoimmune or inflammatory arthritis?

-A: We still don’t have all the information about this virus, says Dr. Kevin Winthrop, infectious diseases epidemiology specialist from the Faculty of Medicine at the University of Science and Medicine in Portland, Oregon.
-Without However, in general, people with autoimmune or inflammatory arthritis who have high disease activity appear to be at increased risk of infections due to increased immune dysregulation.
+A: We still do not have all the information about this virus, says Dr. Kevin Winthrop, an infectious disease epidemiologist at the at the University of Science and Medicine School in Portland, Oregon.
+However, in general, people with autoimmune or inflammatory arthritis who have high disease activity appear to be at increased risk of infection due to increased immune dysregulation.

-For COVID-19 and the seasonal flu, we know that older adults and those with pre-existing health, especially cardiovascular disease, diabetes and high blood pressure, and those who have been previously hospitalized with infections are at higher risk.
+For COVID-19 and seasonal flu, we know that older adults and those with pre-existing health problems, especially cardiovascular disease, diabetes and high blood pressure, and those who have been previously hospitalized with infections, are at increased risk.

-The experts emphasize that one of the main concerns for people with Autoimmune disease that catch seasonal flu or COVID-19 is infection secondary bacterial, or complications, that may follow viral infection original.
+Experts emphasize that one of the main concerns for people with autoimmune disease who contract seasonal flu or COVID-19 is secondary bacterial infection, or complications, that may follow the original viral infection.

-For these reasons, it is important that you call your doctor or the toll-free numbers authorized for this purpose by the different Autonomous Communities immediately if you think you have been exposed or have flu-like symptoms.
-Be sure to indicate that you are taking immunosuppressive drugs.
-(Read below about medications immunosuppressants and risk).
+For these reasons, it is important that you immediately call your doctor or the toll-free numbers enabled for this purpose by the different Autonomous Communities if you think that you have been exposed or have flu-like symptoms.
+Be sure to indicate that you are taking immunosuppressive medications.
+(Read below about immunosuppressive medications and risk).

-Q: Am I more at risk of infection when taking immunosuppressive drugs?
+Q: Am I more at higher risk of infection when taking immunosuppressive drugs?

-A: We don’t know if taking immunosuppressive medications further increases the risk of contracting COVID-19.
-But Dr. Michael George, rheumatologist and assistant professor of medicine and epidemiology at the University of Pennsylvania in Philadelphia says that, in relation to viruses in general, some data suggests that certain drugs used to treat autoimmune or inflammatory arthritis, such as organic products (eg Remicade, Enbrel and Cimzia), JAK inhibitors (Xeljanz, Olumiant and Rinvoq) and corticosteroids (prednisone), may contribute to an increased risk or severity of infection viral.
+A: We do not know whether taking immunosuppressive medications further increases the risk of contracting COVID-19.
+But Dr. Michael George, a rheumatologist and an assistant professor of medicine and epidemiology at the University of Pennsylvania in Philadelphia says that, regarding viruses in general, some data suggests that certain drugs used to treat autoimmune or inflammatory arthritis, such as organic products (eg Remicade, Enbrel and Cimzia), JAK inhibitors (Xeljanz, Olumiant and Rinvoq) and corticosteroids (prednisone), may contribute to an increased risk or severity of infection viral.
 A recent study in people with cardiovascular disease found that hydroxychloroquine (Plaquenil) does not increase the risk of infection and methotrexate increases the risk of infection only slightly.

-Concern with immune suppression is that the virus could replicate more freely and cause a more severe or extensive disease, says Dr. Winthrop.
-For this reason, it is important if you are taking these medications contact your doctor right away if you think you have been exposed or have symptoms similar to those of flu.
+The concern with immune suppression is that the virus could replicate more freely and cause more severe or extensive disease, says Dr. Winthrop.
+For this reason, it is important, if you are taking these medications,to contact your doctor immediately if you think you have been exposed or have flu-like symptoms.
 (See question on symptoms).
 Be sure to indicate that you are taking immunosuppressive medications.

 Q: Can my pet infect me with the COVID-19?

-A: The Organization World Health Organization (WHO) says there is no evidence that cats and dogs can contract or transmit the coronavirus to people.
-There is a lot misinformation about how the virus started, and some people suggest which was made in a laboratory.
+A: The World Health Organization (WHO) says there is no evidence that cats and dogs can contract or transmit the coronavirus to people.
+There is a lot of misinformation about how the virus started, and some people suggest it was made in a laboratory.
 That is not true.
-According to previous outbreaks of coronavirus and the virus genome, experts say there appears to be started in a wild animal, probably a bat or pangolin.
+Based on previous coronavirus outbreakes and the virus genome, experts say it appears to have started in a wild animal, probably a bat or pangolin.

-A: It is difficult to tell.
-Estimates are likely to change as they are detected or report milder cases.
-When people with mild illness do not they say, the virus may seem more deadly than it is.
-Starting March 1 As of 2020, there were 87,508 confirmed cases worldwide and 2,990 deaths, according to Johns Hopkins University Center for Systems Science and Engineering in Baltimora, which is closely following the spread of the virus at the world.
-In comparison, CDC data estimates that in the U.S. alone, between 18,000 46,000 people have died of seasonal flu since October 2019.
+A: It is difficult to say.
+Estimates are likely to change as milder cases are detected or reported.
+When people with mild illness are not counted, the virus can seem more deadly than it is.
+As of March 1, 2020, there were 87,508 confirmed cases worldwide and 2,990 deaths, according to the Johns Hopkins University Science and Systems Engineering Center in Baltimore, which is closely following the spread of the virus in the world.
+In comparison, CDC data estimates that in the U.S. alone, 18,000 to 46,000 people have died of seasonal flu since October 2019.

 Q: What should I do if I think I have this virus?

-A: Call your doctor or to the phone numbers free authorized for this purpose by the different Autonomous Communities immediately and be sure to tell him what type of medications you are taking.
-Its likely doctor tells you to treat mild symptoms as you would with a cold or the flu: rest, drink fluids, and stay isolated from others.
-If your symptoms are moderate or severe, they are likely to send you to the hospital, where they will monitor you for complications, such as pneumonia.
+A: Immediately call your doctor or the toll-free numbers authorized for this purpose by the different Autonomous Communitie, and be sure to tell them what type of medications you are taking.
+Your doctor will probably tell you to treat mild symptoms the same way you would with a cold or flu: rest, drink fluids, and stay isolated from others.
+If your symptoms are moderate or severe, they will probably send you to the hospital, where they will monitor you for complications, such as pneumonia.

 Q: If I am infected, is my family at risk?

-If you are infected, It should be isolated in your home for at least 14 days.
-If possible, have others use a separate toilet and do not handle or touch objects that they have touched without gloves.
+If you are infected, you should isolateyourself at your home for at least 14 days.
+If possible, have others use a separate toilet and do not handle or touch objects that you have touched without gloves.
 Cough and sneeze into the crook of your elbow, not your hands.
-Everybody hands should be washed thoroughly and frequently (if possible, use separate sinks).
+Everyone should wash their hands thoroughly and frequently (if possible, use separate sinks).

 Don’t worry or panic, but take steps to protect yourself and others.
 These are:

-1. Avoid places full of people.
-The elderly, over 60 years, and those with serious chronic medical conditions have to avoid going to places where there is many people.
-This means avoiding movie theaters, crowded centers shopping, air travel, public transportation, and church.
-If your workplace involves traveling or being with many people, ask about the remote work, if possible.
+1. Avoid crowded places.
+People over the age of 60, and those with serious chronic medical conditions should avoid going to places where there are many people.
+This means avoiding movie theaters, crowded shopping centers, air travel, public transportation, and the church.
+If your workplace involves traveling or being with many people, ask about telecommutingz, if possible.

 2. Wash your hands.
 We cannot emphasize this enough.
 Wet your hands with clean, running water, then rinse with soap.
 Rub both sides, between your fingers, and under your nails for at least 20 seconds.
 Be thorough and follow the technique recommended by the WHO.

-3. Use disinfectants for hands when you cannot wash your hands.
+3. Use hand sanitizers when you cannot wash your hands.
 When soap and water are not one option, use a hand sanitizer that contains at least 60% alcohol.
 Keep a bottle in the car, on your desk and in your purse or pocket.

-4. Disinfect the surfaces regularly.
-Clean high contact surfaces like countertops, light switches, door knobs and the interior of your car with disinfectant.
-Use a mixture of 60% isopropyl alcohol and 40% water to kill germs on high-contact objects and surfaces, such as your cell phone, computer keyboard, remote control, doors and taps.
+4. Disinfect surfaces regularly.
+Clean high-contact surfaces like countertops, light switches, door knobs and the interior of your car with disinfectant.
+Use a mixture of 60% isopropyl alcohol and 40% water to kill germs on high-contact objects and surfaces, such as your cell phone, computer keyboard, remote control, door knobs and water taps.
 Wash the glasses with soap and warm water every day.